Curtain Fig Tree: Description

-The Curtain Fig Tree (Ficus virens) is situated on Curtain Fig Tree Road approximately one kilometre north of the town of Yungaburra, in the Curtain Fig National Park within the Wet Tropics World Heritage Area.
+The Curtain Fig Tree (Ficus virens) is situated on Curtain Fig Tree Road approximately one kilometre south-west of the town of Yungaburra, in the Curtain Fig National Park within the Wet Tropics World Heritage Area.
 The vegetation type indigenous to the area is mabi rainforest (complex notophyll vine forest), now classified as endangered.

 The Curtain Fig Tree is approximately 50 m high with a trunk circumference of 39 m.
 The canopy extends in a radius of approximately 30 m from the trunk of the tree.
 Extensive aerial roots, which are now thick and interwoven, drop 15 m to the forest floor, forming a curtain oriented north-west to south-east over approximately 7 m.
 The host tree has since rotted away and the fig is now a free-standing tree.

 Access to the Curtain Fig Tree which is approximately 50 m from the road is via a 2 m wide timber boardwalk from the roadside car park.
 At the beginning of the boardwalk there is a sheltered interpretation board that outlines the importance of the mabi rainforest and the history of the Curtain Fig Tree.
 The boardwalk then encircles the Curtain Fig. This boardwalk is easily accessible to wheelchairs and is raised above the forest floor (approximately 800 mm) which also ensures visitors have minimal impact on the surrounding rainforest.
 Another interpretation board outlining how the tree was formed is located towards the end of the boardwalk, near the western face of the tree.

 At the base of the Curtain Fig are timber posts and stones, remnants of a previous boardwalk that once passed much closer to the base of the tree.
 The boardwalk and interpretative signage are not considered to be of cultural heritage significance.